Fusion-Entertainment/Stream-Looper/README.md

 1. Added a count down timer so you can show when you have a new event / merch release / sponser stream or anny upcomming events

- read the Docu on how to change the Date of the timer / change or remove the text displayed
+ read the Docu at the buttom of this page on how to change the Date of the timer / change or remove the text displayed

 2. clean up the folder structure to be more organized